MatheSchool/typst-g-exam/examples/exam-mathematics-sugar.typ

 #pagebreak()

-#g-question(points: 2)[Sort the following fractions from highest to lowest:
+#question(points: 2)[Sort the following fractions from highest to lowest:
       \ \
       #align(center, [$ 2/3 ; 3/8 ; 4/6 ; 1/2 $])
       #v(1fr)
 ]

-#g-question(points: 2)[In a garden we have 20 red, 10 white and 15 yellow rose bushes.]
+#question(points: 2)[In a garden we have 20 red, 10 white and 15 yellow rose bushes.]

   #g-subquestion[What fraction does each color represent?]
   #v(1fr)